 In addition to the core and foundation courses, students are required to complete a combination of electives and/or internship courses.
 To receive credit for the internship courses, students must work a minimum of 20 hours per week for the entirety of the semester at their internship organization.
 Registration for some elective courses requires departmental approval with preference given to current, continuing students.
 Elective courses differ by semester and offerings are subject to change from year to year.
 Students are permitted to take courses from the concentration or focus area they are not completing to serve as electives.
-Students on a Georgetown Visa may take an internship after their first year of full-time study and should consult with the Assistant Dean of International Students & Scholars Services for internship timing.
+Students on a Georgetown Visa may take an internship after their first year of full-time study and should consult with the Office of Global Services before registering for the course.